Abbadia Alpina: Abbey

 The Benedictine monastery of Santa Maria ad Abbadia Alpina was founded in 1064 by Adelaide, Princess of Susa.
 In 1078, the Territorial Abbacy nullius of Santa Maria ad Abbadia Alpina was established.
 It vested in its abbot the privileges of a diocesan prelate: that is, territoriality was not assigned to a bishopric.
 Instead, the abbey was directly subject to the Holy See.
 From 1443, its residential ('claustral') abbots were replaced by commendatory abbots, often secular, mainly interested in cashing the abbey's proceeds and earnings.

 On December 23, 1748, it lost territory in order to establish the Diocese of Pinerolo (alongside part of its metropolitan area, the Archbishopric of Turin).

 In 1805 it was suppressed.
-Its remaining territory was merged (as was the former bishopric of Pinerolo) into the Diocese of Saluzzo, as per the wish of French emperor Napoleon I Bonaparte.
+Its remaining territory was merged (as was the former bishopric of Pinerolo) into the Diocese of Saluzzo, according to the wishes of the French emperor Napoleon I Bonaparte.